 Why you'll love this gluten-free coconut cake

-- The cake bakes up with a super soft and fluffy crumb.
+- The cake bakes up with a super soft and ultra fluffy crumb.
+No one will guess it's gluten-free!

 - The recipe is flexible, depending on your pans.
 It can be baked in many different sizes of cake pans, only needing to adjust the bake time, as written.
 It can also be baked as a 2-layer or 3-layer cake, depending on how many pans you have.
 It can even be baked as cupcakes!